brewkit/docs/architecture/README.md

 ### types.ts

 Your types file should export the types necessary for your component and any additional type-related configuration necessary for implementation of that specific component (i.e. module augmentation).
+Here is an example taken from the Brewkit Button component.

 ```ts
 import * as React from 'react';